The community is rallying around a much needed demonstration project!

 of St John the Evangelist Anglican Church (23 Water St, Kitchener).

 For more information in general, you can email email@example.com or to donate via cheque or cash.

-Cash donations are urgently requested to support shower and laundry facilities, secure locker spaces and other direct supports for the residents.
+Cash donations are urgently requested to support construction of 8 additional cabins, indoor sinks, cleaning items and other direct supports for the residents.